chef/chef/README.md

 ## Contributing/Development

 Please read our [Community Contributions Guidelines](https://docs.chef.io/community_contributions.html), and ensure you are signing all your commits with DCO sign-off.

 The general development process is:

 1. Fork this repo and clone it to your workstation.
 2. Create a feature branch for your change.
 3. Write code and tests.
-4. Push your feature branch to github and open a pull request against master.
+4. Push your feature branch to GitHub and open a pull request against master.

 Once your repository is set up, you can start working on the code.
 We do utilize RSpec for test driven development, so you'll need to get a development environment running.
 Follow the above procedure ("Installing from Git") to get your local copy of the source running.

 ## Testing

-This repository only uses rspec for testing.
+This repository uses rspec for testing.

 ```bash
 # all tests